denizyuret/Knet.jl/docs/intro.rst

     1x1 Array{Float64,2}:
      -1.00532

+In this section, we have seen how to create a Knet model by compiling a @knet function, how to perform a prediction given an input using ``forw``, and how to take a look at model parameters using ``get``.
+Next we will see how to train models.

 Training a model
 ----------------
-..
-   quadloss, back, update!, setp, update options
+.. quadloss, back, update!, setp, lr

 OK, so we can define functions using Knet but why should we bother?
 The thing that makes a Knet model different from an ordinary function